murgurgulor/the-murgurgu-lore/src/site/notes/TTRPG/13th Age/SRD/Skill Challenges.md

 >**Kaggra:** Well we already have 2 points from Daniel's spell en Boudica's talking, and as we've rolled for 3 Tasks it means we already have enough points (*more than half of the amount of Tasks rolled*) to succeed so I'll just leave it.
 >
 >---
 >*Now for the second Stage of this Challenge.
 It seems the party has already discerned enough directions to be close to the Conjurer, so to have another Stage revolving around figuring out what's up seems a bit pointless.
-The GM decides that the Conjurer has probably set up some defenses, and that the ritual must be nearing its end, so it's time to throw some active opposition against the party!*
+The GM decides that the Conjurer has probably set up some defenses, and that the ritual must be nearing its end, so it's time to throw some active opposition against the party!
+To raise the stakes and tension, the GM sets the DC for this environment at 20 and communicates this clearly to the players.*
 >
 >**GM:** You head in the direction specified by the gentlemen of this town, and you feel you must be getting closer.
 Arcane energies are starting to pulse through the air.
 At first it's just tangible, but then it suddenly intensifies and crackling bolts of magic start to fire in the air around you.
 If you're not careful, you'll get hit by one of the blasts!
 What do you do?
 >